MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-email-text-consent.md

 > [!div class="mx-imgBorder"]
 > ![Message designation settings screenshot.](media/real-time-marketing-message-designation2.png "Message designation settings screenshot")

 As required for commercial email, a **Company Address** placeholder and an **Unsubscribe** link are added to the email footer automatically.
-The company address reflects the value set on the **Compliance** page.
+The company address reflects the value set on the **Compliance** page and can be edited directly from the email editor, if needed.
 The unsubscribe link leads to the Preference page, where customers can review and change communication preferences.

 The presence of a company address and unsubscribe link is checked when you select **Ready to send**.
 The app will notify you if one of these parameters is missing.

+>[!NOTE]
+>The app will display warnings if, eg you occasionally delete either default Company address or link to the default Preference page.
+However, it will not block you from sending such an email.
+Thus, you are able to replace the given Company address field with another one on your choice - or add a link to the custom Preference page if you like.

 If you want to send commercial email, the app will check whether the email addresses of the target audience have granted consent when a customer journey is started.
-Messages will only be sent to customers whose email addresses were opted in.
+In Restrictive model, messages will only be sent to customers whose email addresses were opted in.

 ## How consent is respected for text messages

-In the real-time marketing Public Preview, only transactional text messages can be sent.
-Sending transactional text messages requires that a mobile number has opted in before it can receive the message.
+In the real-time marketing, the rules for sending text messages are pretty the same as the ones for sending emails.
+For sending transactional text messages, consent is not required.
+Sending commercial text messages requires that a mobile number was opted in before it can receive the message.

 ## Adding consent data

 When you initially install real-time marketing, the real-time marketing consent center (**Real-time marketing** > **Audience** > **Consent center**) will contain no records, even if you already gathered consent in outbound marketing.
-You can add consent information using one of three methods:
+As it was mentioned above, you don't need to re-enter contact consent data from outbound marketing, if you plan to run real-time journeys for contacts.
+If you want to re-use contact consent data for leads or profiles or wish to add new consents, you can use one of three methods:

 - Add new consent records for email and text messages manually by selecting the corresponding option from the top ribbon.
 - Import consent settings from an Excel file.
   > [!TIP]
   > If you don't see the **Import from Excel** option in the top ribbon, you might have to select the three dots on the right side of the ribbon to see more items.
-- Load consent information that was already captured for contacts from previous Dynamics 365 Marketing settings.
+- Load consent information that was already captured for contacts in Dynamics 365 Marketing.

 > [!div class="mx-imgBorder"]
 > ![Email and text consent entry screenshot.](media/real-time-marketing-email-text-consent2.png "Email and text consent entry screenshot")

 ## Loading consent from contacts

+>[!NOTE]
+> **Load consent** button is served to load consent information that is stored in Contacts records in Dynamics 365 Marketing (in outbound marketing).
+It is not intended to load consent from other data sources.
+When loading consent from contacts, only "allow bulkk email" field is considered.

 To load consent from contacts, an administrator must select **Load consent** from the top ribbon on the **Consent center** page.